This is a guide to viewing a land record in its original paper form.

 See the full list of types of Historic land records – this includes the older land records once held by LINZ that are now stored within Archives New Zealand.

 The Searching for land records page offers basic guidance.
 Professional advice is also available through Other land record providers.

 - 2. Find the best ‘reference’ for the record that you can

-Many of the crucial details of a historic record may be found on the property’s Computer Register (Certificate of Title).
+Many of the crucial details of a historic record may be found on the property’s Record of Title.

 Legal descriptions can also be found on rating valuation notices or rates demands, or by searching maps held on some council websites.
 Rating rolls held by some city and district councils may also list the historic legal descriptions for properties – see How to order a copy of a land record.

 For historic records held by LINZ – the most important details to have are: